Efrat19/blog/_posts/2022-01-14-AWS-Managed-Airflow-with-EKS-Scheduling,-Part-2:-Scheduling-DAGs-on-EKS.md

 You will be adding this config file path to DAGs using `KubernetesPodOperator`. [view example](https://github.com/Efrat19/mwaa_source_example/blob/4239387d5a7e1d4722004e2faf78e6d87d167227/dags/eks_scheduling.py#L43)

 # All Done!
-head over to MWAA Airflow UI, enable and trigger the `kubernetes_pod_example` DAG.
+Head over to MWAA Airflow UI, enable and trigger the `kubernetes_pod_example` DAG.
 Once the DAG is started, inspect the created pod:

 ```bash
 kubectl get po -n default -w